 20 hours per week (2.5 days) of study in a class or workplace setting.

 The main topics covered in this programme include the various aspects required of pharmacy technicians in the pharmacy sector.
 Subjects include an understanding of the Pharmacy Council Code of Ethics, communicating with customers, application of the relevant pharmacy legislation and regulations, application of an advanced level of knowledge of human anatomy, physiology and medicine used in the treatment of health disorders and understanding the use of and dispensing medicine services.

-- Targeted learners for this qualification are international and domestic students and must be at least 18 years of age.
+- Targeted learners for this qualification are international and domestic students and must be 18 years of age.

 - Student loans and allowances for potential domestic students are currently not available for this programme.